ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ![future and promise workflow](/images/future_and_promise_workflow.png)

-One of the important features of a future/promise implementation can be the ability to chain computations together.
+One of the important features of future/promise implementations can be the ability to chain computations together.
 The idea is that when one future/promise is finished another future/promise is created that takes the result of the previous one.
 This means that the consumer is not blocked by calling the getter on a future and once the future is completed, the result of the previous computation is automatically passed to the next computation in the chain.
 Compared to callbacks, this allows writing more fluent asynchronous code that supports the composition of nested success and failure handlers without ”callback hell”.

-In Java, the `Future` interface represents a _future_: it has the `isDone` method to check if the task is completed and the `get` method to wait for the task to complete and get its result.
-The `CompletableFuture` class represents a _promise_: it has the `complete` and `completeExceptionally` methods to set the result of the task with a successful value or with an exception, respectively.
-However, the `CompletableFuture` class also implements the `Future` interface allowing it to be used as a _future_ as well.
+In Java, the `Future` interface represents a future: it has the `isDone` method to check if the task is completed and the `get` method to wait for the task to complete and get its result.
+The `CompletableFuture` class represents a promise: it has the `complete` and `completeExceptionally` methods to set the result of the task with a successful value or with an exception, respectively.
+However, the `CompletableFuture` class also implements the `Future` interface allowing it to be used as a future as well.

 ![Java future and promise class diagram](/images/Java_future_and_promise_class_diagram.png)